preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 Document Management
 ***********************
-- Support for .vsdx icons.
+- Support for vsdx icons.
 - The Tabs Drafts, Tasks, and Published now has a larger click area (#117861).

 Tenant Administration